 In a large bowl, mix all the ingredients until the kale is evenly coated.

 Transfer to a rimmed baking sheet and bake for 30 minutes.
-Remove from oven and, using a spatula, flip kale leaves over.
-Return to oven and continue cooking until kale is dry and crisp, 20 to 25 minutes more.
+Remove from oven and, using a spatula, flip leaves over.
+Return to oven and continue cooking until it is dry and crisp, 20 to 25 minutes more.
 Let cool completely.
 Store in an airtight container for up to 3 days.

 One cup of chopped kale contains 33 calories and 9% of the daily value of calcium, 206% of vitamin A, 134% of vitamin C, and a whopping 684% of vitamin K. It is also a good source of the minerals copper, potassium, iron, manganese, and phosphorus.